 Diu Gujarat, India Travel Guide

 Its coastal position has influenced its history, economy, and culture, with fishing and tourism being major activities.
 The landscape is mostly flat, with gentle slopes leading to its many beaches.
-A bridge connects the island to the mainland, providing easy access to the Gujarat region.
+A bridge connects the island to the continent, providing easy access to the Gujarat region.
 This island setting a distinct and accessible coastal getaway.

 Significant trading port under various local rulers.